IRM — Iron Mountain Incorporated

 - Operating Cash Flow: $339 million, marking the best first quarter in company history.

-- Asset Lifecycle Management (ALM): Revenue surged 92%, with significant growth in enterprise and decommissioning sectors.
+- Asset Lifecycle Management (ALM): Revenue surged by 92%, with significant contributions from enterprise and decommissioning services.

 - Adjusted EBITDA Guidance: Raised to $2.925 billion - $2.965 billion, also reflecting 14% growth at the midpoint.

-- Pricing Strategy: Revenue management is based on value delivery rather than inflation metrics, with expectations for continued mid-single-digit price increases.
+- Pricing Strategy: Revenue management is based on value delivery rather than inflation metrics, with expectations for continued price increases in line with service value.